sassoftware/esp-kubernetes/AWS-notes.md

 ## Installing SAS Event Stream Processing in an Amazon EKS Cluster

-The following set of scripts are inluded to help create and manage Amazon EKS clusters with SAS Event Stream Processing.
+The following set of scripts are included to help create and manage Amazon EKS clusters with SAS Event Stream Processing.

 ---